-- Use the navigation tools in the main GenVision Pro header. - Open the Places panel and double-click on a previously-stored location. - Use Edit > Go to Place or press Ctrl/Cmd+J. In some cases, the right-click option Go to Position may also be available.
-In the Go to Place dialog, type the desired text and click OK.
-Using this dialog is equivalent to typing a search query in the navigation area text box and pressing the Go button.
+- Open the Places panel and double-click on a previously-stored location. - Use Edit > Go to Place or press Ctrl/Cmd+J. In some cases, the right-click option Go to Place may also be available.
+In the Go to Place dialog, type the desired feature name, numerical position, or numerical range.
+Then click OK.